Back up VMware VMs with Azure Backup Server

 Copy and paste the following text into a .txt file.

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager\VMWare] "IgnoreCertificateValidation"=dword:00000001

 Save the file on the Azure Backup Server machine with the name DisableSecureAuthentication.reg.

 Double-click the file to activate the registry entry.

-In Administration select Roles, and then in the Roles panel click the add role icon (the + symbol).
+In Administration > Roles, click the add role icon (the + symbol).

-Create a vCenter Server user account and permissions
+Create a VMware account

 The vCenter Users and Groups panel appears.

 In the vCenter Users and Groups panel, select the Users tab, and then click the add users icon (the + symbol).

 In New User dialog box, add the user information > OK.
 In this procedure, the username is BackupAdmin.